frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

 ## Exercise 2: Two Stage Gearbox

 In this exercise, you will be CADing and assembling a two stage gearbox.
-Practice exercise solutions can be found [here](https://cad.onshape.com/documents/c6a8ec29479a2578841fb9f2/w/85094b3baa15a05c873920c9/e/21fa04df80572c41ab64f27b).

 The goal of this exercise is to practice modeling more advanced gearboxes.
 You will also learn how to use the `Vent` Featurescript used for pocketing.

+**Navigate to the "Exercise #2 Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete this exercise.

 <center>**Exercise 2 Instruction Slides**</center>
 <!-- Slideshow container -->